Folkwise-io/spoc-evaluation-framework/framework.md

 ### Jobs that fit this archetype

+* Intermediate software developer
+* Lead software developer
+* Dev manager
+* QA Automation Engineer
+* Lead QA Automation Engineer
+* Technical product manager
+* Technical business analyst

 ### Common jobs given to this archetype that actually don't fit them

+* Software Architect
+* Senior software developer
+* Manual QA

 ------

 ##  Star :star:

+Stars are enthusiastic software developers who eat, drink, sleep and dream software development.
+These are career developers who have studied software development professionally, have experience as developers in the software development industry, and often actively partake in the dev community they are a part of.

+Some of the best software developers are Stars.
+They make excellent technical leaders and are an inspiration to younger developers who have the privilege of working with them.
+They fit well into technical organizations and are capable of building projects from scratch with strong technical foundations.
+However, they might not fit well into organizations that are primarily non-technical or that do not have a strong software development culture.

 ### Traits